Roles, Subscriptions and Opt-ins¶

 Connecting Two Organizations to each other¶

-In ninety-nine percent of the cases, two organizations become connected together when one subscribes to a plan provided by the second through the orders.
+In ninety-nine percent of the cases, two organizations become connected together when one subscribes to a plan provided by the second through the checkout pipeline.

 There are two special cases.
 First, a provider can decide to directly grant a subscription to a plan for multiple reasons (ex: demo, invite-only plans, fixing a mistaken purchase from a customer).
 Second, even though a customer can subscribe and pay online, some plans require a setup and/or activation from the provider (ex: assign a desk at a co-working space).